smith-nathanh/tldwatch/ReadMe.md

-Module to summarize youtube transcripts.
+Module to summarize youtube transcripts using OpenAI api.

 Example:
 ```python